Skip to content

 The families who are most prepared are not the ones with the most money or the best lawyers.
 They are the ones who took the time to write things down.

 A will tells the legal system what to do with your assets.
 A family instruction document tells the people you love how to navigate life without you.
-It is practical, personal, and profoundly important.
+Practical, personal, and genuinely important.

 You do not need to be dying to create one.
 You do not need to be wealthy.
 You do not need a lawyer.
 You just need to care enough about your family to spend a few hours writing down what they would need to know.